AnshikaAgrawal5501/Mircosoft-Teams-Clone/README.md

 ## Features Avaiable

+- Video conversation among peers.
-- Video calling with a group of maximum 10 people.
+- Has a capacity of maximum 10 people.
+- Audio and Video choice.
+- Chat with peers and express yourself with emojis.
+- Screen sharing.
-- Screen sharing with all 10 members can share their respective screens at the same time.
+- All can share their respective screens at the same time.
-- Full screen size of any particular video.
-- Audio/Video choice options.
-- Chatting with peers.
-- Participants lists present.
 - White board for scribbling.
+- While having many people, can also view only one at full screen size.

 ## Project Motivation